emann615/LetsDefendAlerts/Walk-Throughs/SOC167 - LS Command Detected in Requested URL.md

 I checked the raw data for the other log entries to confirm that there is no malicious activity in any of the other HTTP traffic.
 I could find no evidence of malicious activity.

 On the Endpoint Security page, I checked the browser history for EliotPRD.
-Based on the browser history, I can see that the user was browsing a blog page on the domain letsdefend.io, and searched the word "skills".
+The browser history shows that the user was browsing a blog page on the domain letsdefend.io, and searched the word "skills".
 These records match what I saw in the logs.

 ## Is Traffic Malicious?